google/cel-go/README.md

 The `cel.Program` generated at the end of parse and check is stateless, thread-safe, and cachable.

-Type-checking in an optional, but strongly encouraged step that can reject some semantically invalid expressions using static analysis.
+Type-checking in an optional, but strongly encouraged, step that can reject some semantically invalid expressions using static analysis.
 Additionally, the check produces metadata which can improve function invocation performance and object field selection at evaluation-time.